by Chris Wayan, 2005-6

 Map, Tharn's homepage, Peoples of Tharn, Regional tours, Geology and Evolution, gazetteer, terms explained.
 More worlds?
 Planetocopia!

-This region of northern Tharn is quite Siberian: the dry steppes of Tlani in the south, the endless taiga (sparse evergreen forest) around the Raksar Sea, the craters dwarfing the Tunguska impact, the icy ranges above wide tundras in the north.
+This region of northern Tharn is quite Siberian: the dry steppes of Tlani in the south, the endless taiga (sparse evergreen forest) around the Raksar Sea, the icy ranges above wide tundras in the north--there are even two huge impact craters, though they dwarf the Tunguska and Novosibirsk meteor strikes, and are far older.

 Raksar's not entirely bereft of other species.
 South of Kantol Rift you may meet a few pioneering elaffes and (probably shivering) flyotes.
 No lobbras have been recorded; they can handle the cold, but not the thin air.
-The Tlani Desert in the far south almost belongs on another tour, Barsoom Basin perhaps--its only year-round residents, as one might guess from its clicking name, are tiny, primitive, drought-tolerant plains wingbok.
+The Tlani Desert in the far south almost belongs on another tour, Barsoom Basin perhaps--its only year-round residents, as one might guess from its clicking name, are plains wingbok--drought-tolerant, stunted and primitive.

 The Ozara Sea lies in the tundra basin just north of Kantol Rift, west of Ulvas Crater and Raksar Sea.
 It's 800 km long (500 mi) and half as wide.
 Ozara's complex coast looks like a cartoon of a dead sparrow.
 It's choked with low sandy islands.
 In places, boreal forest has anchored the dunes; in others, the wind moves them faster than trees can grow...